 Felony and misdemeanor dismissals should be expunged in Rhode Island.
 Any RI criminal records of alleged criminal activity are deleterious records!
 Expungement is the process in Rhode Island and Providence Plantations that allows pesky RI criminal records to be either destroyed or sealed.
 Expungement in RI erases harmful records for nearly all purposes.
 The public can view your criminal record in Rhode Island and Providence Plantations by visiting: courtconnect ri

 You cannot expunge a dismissal or not guilty finding without filing a motion and without a brief court hearing.
 People often ask: “If the case was dismissed why should I get it expunged?”
-The answer is simple.
-A dismissed or not guilty case still stays on your official bci record and NCIC record as well as on your unofficial record at https://publicportal.courts.ri.gov/PublicPortal/Home/Dashboard/29!
-A negative criminal record could affect your ability to find employment, obtain a promotion or may harm your reputation socially.
+The answer is simple. a dismissed or not guilty case still stays on your official bci record and NCIC record as well as on your unofficial record at https://publicportal.courts.ri.gov/PublicPortal/Home/Dashboard/29!
+A negative criminal record (ri criminal records) could affect your ability to find employment, obtain a promotion or may harm your reputation, socially.
 A not guilty finding occurs after a judge or jury determines that you are not guilty after a trial.
 Cases in which there was no information should also be expunged.

 If it was a domestic case (such as domestic assault, domestic vandalism or domestic disorderly conduct) which was dismissed then people often assume that the case was dismissed because the alleged victim, girlfriend or wife was too afraid to go forward or was financially dependent on you.
 It is rare that people assume that the case was dismissed because you didn’t do anything, were wrongly accused or were actually innocent!
 People have been conditioned to believe that all domestic charges are valid and if the case was dismissed it is part of a larger societal problem of domestic violence victims being too embarrassed or afraid to go forward and testify.